Table of Contents

 It is also helpful in understanding how pricing is fluctuating for your chosen placement.
 Remember, Facebook Ads is an auction system.
 Is your CPA increasing because your target audience on the social media platform is becoming more competitive?
 Or is it because your conversion rates are plummeting?

-Look at CPM within your client's Facebook ad campaigns to determine if it's the ad placement that is becoming more expensive, as well as compare ad cost across platforms.
+Look at CPM and CPC within your client's Facebook ad campaigns to determine if it's the ad placement that is becoming more expensive, as well as compare ad cost across platforms.

 8. Frequency